weirdiebillah/weirdiebillah/README.md

 <h3 align="left">
   I'm currently pursuing a Bachelor's degree in Computer Science and Engineering at
   <a href="https://www.aiub.edu">American International University-Bangladesh (AIUB)</a>.
   I'm passionate about continuous learning and tackling new challenges in the tech landscape.
-My interests include Robotics, Artificial Intelligence, Networks, Distributed Systems, Security, IoT, and Cybersecurity.
+My interests include Distributed Systems, Security, IoT, and Cybersecurity.
 </h3>

 ## <img src="img/rocket-joypixels.gif" width="30" height="30"> Currently Exploring: